2600hz/kazoo/applications/crossbar/doc/token_restrictions.md

 * `AUTH_METHOD_#` - name of authentication method (`cb_api_auth`, `cb_user_auth`, etc) which created this auth token.
 * `PRIV_LEVEL_#` - name of privilege level of authenticated user (`admin`, `user`, etc).
 This level is set in `priv_level` property of user document.
 If authentication method doesn't have a user associated (such as `cb_api_auth`) then select `admin` set of rules.
-* `RULES` - set of rules which will be saved in auth token document.
+* `ENDPOINT_RULES` - set of rules which will be saved in auth token document.

 Auth method and priv level can be matched with "catch all" term - `"_"`.
 If no exact match for auth method or priv level is found, the system will look for the 'catch all' rules, if any.
 The rules are loaded into the auth token document when it is created (after successful authentication) and will be applied to any request using the auth token created.